JanHerca/urantiapedia/output/wikijs/en/article/Marjorie_Ray/L_eau_Verite_Beaute_Et_Bonte.md

 <figcaption>Marjorie Ray in front of the Urantia Foundation audience on November 1, 2019</figcaption>
 </figure>

 The entire science of mathematics, the entire field of philosophy, the most advanced physics and chemistry could neither predict nor know that the union of two gaseous atoms of hydrogen with one gaseous atom of oxygen would produce a new and qualitatively superadded substance: liquid water.
-The observation of this physicochemical phenomenon alone should have prevented the development of materialist philosophy and mechanical cosmology. ([UB 12:9.3](/en/The_Urantia_Book/12#p9_3))
+The observation of this physicochemical phenomenon alone should have prevented the development of materialist philosophy and mechanical cosmology. (<a id="a54_440"></a>[UB 12:9.3](/en/The_Urantia_Book/12#p9_3))

 This quote is intriguing in that it highlights the weakness of our human-derived epistemological systems to understand a substance that is the basis of life on this planet.
 Perhaps examining the adjectives used and the phenomenon mentioned will help to understand what the authors were trying to convey.